I don’t write code by hand anymore. And no, I’m not exaggerating.

 My recommendation: Start with the Pro plan at $20/month.
 It’s enough for most individual developers.
 If you’re using Claude Code all day for heavy development, consider Max 5x.

-For teams, there’s a Teams plan with centralized billing and admin dashboards — useful for tracking usage across developers.
+For teams, there’s a Team plan ($25/seat monthly, with a premium seat tier for heavier usage) with centralized billing and admin dashboards - useful for tracking usage across developers.

 No per-message overage fees - you get a fixed allocation per time window, and it resets.
 No surprise bills.